 Feb 02, 2021 · 6 min read

 When you connect to a VPN server, your IP address changes, and the data traffic on your device gets encrypted.
-Encryption scrambles data, making it look like gibberish to anyone who tries to read it.
+Changing your IP address changes the location that's associated with you online: if you're using the internet in Australia, but connect to a VPN server in the US, you'll appear online with an American IP address.
+Meanwhile, encryption scrambles data, making it look like gibberish to anyone who tries to read it.
 If you're using a trustworthy VPN service, your browsing activities become illegible to snoopers.

 However, this doesn't mean you're entirely untraceable online.
 Internet service providers (ISPs), websites, and even governments can determine whether you're using a VPN.
 They might not know what you're up to online, but they will have no difficulty with VPN detection.
 So, how can a VPN be traced?